-a) The biophysical properties of the land that determine productive potential and susceptibility to contaminant loss (e.g. slope, soil type, drainage class, and geology); and b) the local climate regime that determines productive potential and the likelihood of water storage and runoff patterns (e.g. frost, rainfall and its seasonal distribution); and c) The natural capacity of the landscape to attenuate contaminant loss; and d) the Objective 1 water quality limitsA related to nitrogen, phosphorus, microbial pathogens and sediment for the surface waters that the land is hydrologically connected to; and e) the desired values^ in those receiving waters (ecological and human health) and how they are influenced by the four contaminants.
+a) The biophysical properties of the land that determine productive potential and susceptibility to contaminant loss (e.g. slope, soil type, drainage class, and geology); and c) The natural capacity of the landscape to attenuate contaminant loss; and d) the Objective 1 water quality limits^A related to nitrogen, phosphorus, microbial pathogens and sediment for the surface waters that the land is hydrologically connected to; and e) the desired values^ in those receiving waters (ecological and human health) and how they are influenced by the four contaminants.